riju18/SQL-NoSQL/SQL.md

     >
     > This model is closely tied to a specific DBMS and represents how the data will be stored on the physical storage devices.
 It includes considerations like indexes, data types, and constraints.

++ **DB design principles**

+  + Normalization
+  + ACID
+  + Efficiency

+    >
+    > **Principle** : Design your database schema and queries to be efficient in terms of storage and performance.
+    >
+    > **Example** : Use appropriate data types to minimize storage space, and create indexes on frequently queried columns to speed up search operations.

+  + Scalability

+    >
+    > **Principle** : Design the database to scale horizontally (adding more servers) or vertically (upgrading existing servers) as the application's data and user load grow.
+    >
+    > **Example** : Sharding a database to distribute data across multiple servers or using cloud-based databases that can automatically scale based on demand.

+  + Flexibility

+    >
+    > **Principle** : Design the database schema to be flexible and accommodate future changes or additions to the data model.
+    >
+    > **Example** : Adding optional attributes to a "Product" table to support new product features without requiring a major schema overhaul.

+  + Security
+  + Documentation

 # tricky-sql

 + **return only brand which amount is incresing each year**